 Click here to see an aerial view of Carlisle Bay Marine Park from BusinessInsider.

-Here is a video clip of what remains of the riveted steel bulkhead from the Cornwallis that was blasted off by the torpedo and which was relocated to the Carlisle Bay Marine Park in October 2000.
+Here is what remains of the riveted steel bulkhead from the Cornwallis that was blasted off by the torpedo on Friday 11th September 1942 by German U-Boat 514 and later relocated to Carlisle Bay Marine Park.
+And here is a video of the Cornwallis bulkhead wreckage by YouTube member: richardmbsw19.

 Reference Material – Transcripts